Top

 • Individuals who are the parents of a child, regardless of marital status

-• Current and former Intimate/dating partners and fiancés
+• Current and former intimate or dating partners and fiancés

 In some domestic violence cases, alleged victims can include parents, children, and those related by blood or marriage.
 Common domestic violence crimes include domestic battery and corporal injury to a spouse or cohabitant.